-Maybe you have an outline and just can’t decide how the scene should go down now that you’re writing it for real.
-Or maybe you came up with a new idea, but if you implement it, it will fundamentally change your story and you have to think through what all needs to change.
+Maybe you have an outline and can’t decide how the scene should go down now that you’re writing it for real.
+Or maybe you came up with a new idea, but if you implement it, it will fundamentally change your story, and you have to think through what needs to change.

 This fear of making a wrong story decision could paralyze you from moving forward on your script and keep you from progressing even when 90% of the story is good to go.
 This fear is bullshit, but it’s still draining and makes you feel unmotivated to move forward.

 However, it’s not always a fear thing.
-Sometimes you just don’t know how you want to proceed and you need time to process and think it through.
+Sometimes you just don’t know how you want to proceed and need time to think it through.

-Writing is a series of decisions, after all, and making decisions takes up energy.
-Problem-solving takes up a particular amount of mental energy, so sometimes lacking the energy and motivation to solve a story problem is the issue – which makes anything and everything an easy distraction.
+After all, writing is a series of decisions, and making decisions takes energy.
+Problem-solving takes up a particular amount of mental energy, so sometimes, lacking the energy and motivation to solve a story problem is an issue, making anything and everything an easy distraction.

 Distractions that interrupt story problem-solving.

-Let’s review a list of ways I procrastinate the process of problem-solving a scene on a regular basis.
+Let’s review a list of ways I regularly procrastinate problem-solving a scene.
 Count how many are relatable to you!
 Here goes:

 - You need to eat.
 This can be a powerful creative block.
 There’s no fancy solution.
-Go make yourself lunch.
+Make yourself lunch.
 Or a snack.
 Or a second snack.
 Or a second lunch.
 “What about second breakfast?”

 - You’re afraid of missing out.
-You’re on Twitter following a breaking news story or part of an ongoing conversation in the middle of a group chat and if you disappear to your imagination cave where everything is made up you’re going to miss what’s going on!
+You’re on Twitter following a breaking news story or part of an ongoing conversation in the middle of a group chat.
+If you disappear to your imagination cave where everything is made up, you’ll miss what’s going on!

 - You’re caught up in some other world.
-It’s a show, or a video game, or a good book, but you’re somewhere else that’s a lot more fleshed out where you can escape to in real time and you’re not able or willing to go back to making your own just yet.
+It’s a show, a video game, or a good book, but you’re somewhere else that’s a lot more fleshed out where you can escape to in real-time, and you’re not able or willing to go back to making your own just yet.

 - You’re sitting still too long.
 You need to stand up.
 If it hasn’t happened yet, it’s not going to happen, so you might as well get up and walk around.

 - Chores are everywhere.
-Well now that you’re up, you see that you have dishes left over from your first and second lunch, and the dog needs to play so time to throw the ball in the backyard but wait, the dishes!
+Now that you’re up, you see that you have dishes left over from your first and second lunch, and the dog needs to play, so time to throw the ball in the backyard but wait, the dishes!
 The kitchen!
-Might as well clean it all!
+You might as well clean it all!

 - You’re stressed out about procrastinating.
-Great, you just wasted two hours fretting about writing and cleaning and now you only have an hour and a half before you need to take a break for a zoom call with your extended family.
+Great, you just wasted two hours fretting about writing and cleaning, and now you only have an hour and a half before taking a break for a zoom call with your extended family.
 That’s not nearly enough time to write!

 - You read something that inspires a different story.
 Now you are all caught up on this new, shiny idea that’s a lot more interesting than that boring schlock you were working on before, and you never even used the word schlock before in your life, but it just feels appropriate now because this new idea is so much better, but…

 - You’re intimidated to start this new project.
-Because it’s a lot of hard work and now you’re starting from page zero and nothing is more intimidating than a blank page and this thing is going to take a ton of research so you…
+Because it’s a lot of hard work, and now you’re starting from page zero, nothing is more intimidating than a blank page, and this will take a ton of research so you…

 - You’ve wasted the whole day!
-Plus you missed your family Zoom call and now they all think you’re dead with coronavirus and you have to spend the first half of tomorrow answering a bunch of missed calls and texts from all your aunts telling them you are totally okay but giving just a little fib to make it sound like you had a legitimate reason to miss the family zoom call instead of just zoning out into a k-hole of Reddit research like a druggie lost in a fog of Russian conspiracies in an all-night opium bender…
+Plus, you missed your family Zoom call, and now they all think you’re dead with coronavirus.
+You have to spend the first half of tomorrow answering a bunch of missed calls and texts from all your aunts, telling them you are okay but giving just a little fib to make it sound like you had a legitimate reason to miss the family zoom call instead of just zoning out into a k-hole of Reddit research like a druggie lost in a fog of Russian conspiracies in an all-night opium bender…

 And now you find yourself asking whether or not this quarantine will ever end so you can go back to having actual excuses for your unproductivity as opposed to the glaringly obvious problem that maybe you are just “bad at writing.”